What is Micropython?¶

 Modelling the GUI in a more abstract way by defining reusable composite objects, taking advantage of Python's language features such as Inheritance, Closures, List Comprehension, Generators, Exception Handling, Arbitrary Precision Integers and others.

 Make LVGL accessible to a larger audience.
-No need to know C in order to create a nice GUI on an embedded system.
+No need to know C to create a nice GUI on an embedded system.

 This goes well with CircuitPython vision.
 CircuitPython was designed with education in mind, to make it easier for new or unexperienced users to get started with embedded development.